-Actual Reference ET for Twin Falls (Kimberly) AgriMet using ETIdaho methodology 1991-2008.
+Actual Reference ET for Twin Falls (Kimberly) AgriMet using ETIdaho Methodology 1991-2008.

-21. Growing Degree Days.
-Growing degree days provide a way to characterize the length and type of growing season.
+23. Growing Degree Days.
+Growing degree days define the length and type of growing season.
 Growing degree days are an arithmetic accumulation of daily mean temperature above a certain base temperature.
 Ex.
 3024 at 10; 117-21.
 These growth units are a simple method of relating plant growth and development to air temperatures.
 Different plant species have different base temperatures below which they do not grow.
 At temperatures above this base, the amount of plant growth is approximately proportional to the amount of heat or temperature accumulated.
-A higher annual growing degree day value indicates a higher potential rate of plant growth.
+A higher annual growing degree day value correlates to a higher potential rate of plant growth.
 The table below shows growing degree days accumulated for April through September for the Twin Falls (Kimberly) AgriMet site.
 Above average years since 2000 include: 2000, 2001, 2002, 2003, 2006, and 2007.